 Construction work at Corvera commenced in back in 2008.
 The new airport was heralded as the gateway to another of the regions "manana" projects, the Paramount Theme Park which was expected to attract millions of European tourists to Murcia.
 However, the financial downturn in Spain left the Paramount Theme Park, Corvera Airport and a host of other development projects in a holding pattern.

 The process for closing Murcia's existing airport at San Javier and transferring passenger flights to Corvera has not been straight-forward.
 There were many opponents to the scheme, including foreign residents who live close to San Javier and local airport workers.
 After years of legal wrangling the bid to operate Corvera Airport was won in 2017 by AENA who operate most of Spain's passenger airports.

 The city of Murcia in south eastern Spain lies equidistant between Alicante Airport to the north and Murcia (San Javier) airport to the south.
 Both airports can be reached from the city of Murcia in under an hour.
 So why was a brand new "state of the art" airport constructed just outside Murcia in near the small town of Corvera?

-There were 2 major factors influencing the decision to build Corvera airport.
-Firstly, San Javier airport is a small public airport which moonlights as a military airport.
-Facilities are often overstretched during the busy summer months when passenger numbers are at their peak (this problem was subsequently resolved following some major refurbishment at San Javier Airport).
+There were several factors influencing the decision to build Corvera Airport.
+Firstly, San Javier airport is a small airport which doubles as a military airport.
+Facilities are often overstretched during the busy summer months when passenger numbers are at their peak (this problem has been partially resolved following some major refurbishment at San Javier Airport).